zZhiG/SER/README.md

-# SER
+# A semantic enhancement refiner （SER）

-A semantic enhancement refiner
+The code will be made release as soon as possible after accept.